mpenet/pact/README.md

 How `pact` attempts to handle these:

-* **spec forms/composition of specs**: schemas can be inferred for all clojure.spec forms (s/and & co).
+* **Spec forms/composition of specs**: schemas can be inferred for all clojure.spec forms (s/and & co).
 In the cases where we cannot infer the schema we provide ways for you to specify what to do.
 We also provide ways to extend what we generate out of the box.

-* **spec alias chains**: we ensure that alias chains are understood and walk them up trying to find the first spec key that will allow json-schema generation.
+* **Spec alias chains**: we ensure that alias chains are understood and walk them up trying to find the first spec key that will allow json-schema generation.
 For instance if you have a spec ::foo that is an alias to ::bar that is itself an alias to ::baz that is a `string?`, trying to generate json-schema for ::foo will check them in order until it finds enough information to do so (from ::baz definition).

-* **metadata**: we have a few helpers that allow you to specify/override `title`, `description`, `format`, `pattern`, `$id` on top of existing specs, that will later show up in the json-schema for these.
+* **Metadata**: we have a few helpers that allow you to specify/override `title`, `description`, `format`, `pattern`, `$id` on top of existing specs, that will later show up in the json-schema for these.
 They also understand spec aliases and pick up the first walking back the spec alias chain.

+* **Register new generators**, either globally or on per-call basis.

-* **arbitrary predicates**: Predicate forms parsing is done using spec (conform), with conform, that's all you need to know to do it yourself.
+* **Arbitrary predicates**: Predicate forms parsing is done using spec (conform), with conform, that's all you need to know to do it yourself.
 We conform predicate forms against a set of conformers we hold internally (that you can extend yourself), so that you can destructure from the conform call (ex grab argument values, or anything really) in order to then generate the appropriate openapi data via a supplied function. `pact` comes with a number of useful predicate parsers that allow to generate correct schemas for common cases (numercic comparaisons, length bounds and so on).

-* Enable to register new generators, either globally or on per-call basis.
+This is really an escape hatch, generally you don't have to go that far and can get by registering generators for `idents` or `forms` (more on this later).

 By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, but it will allow you to specify the missing